isabella-projects/company_crm/README.md

 # 📝 Description

-## Company Management is Mini-CRM demo project part of my interview process
+## Company Management is Mini-CRM demo project part of technical challenge for an interview process as Laravel Developer.

 # 🛠 Tech Stack